 There are no explicit limits on the size of metadata.
 MAP Clients and Servers MUST support metadata at least 100000 bytes in length, and SHOULD support longer metadata.
+Specifically, this is a measure of the size of an individual metadata element within a metadata tag, in wire format.
 If a MAP Server receives metadata from a MAP Client that exceeds its maximum metadata length, the MAP Server SHOULD respond with a MetadataTooLong error (see section 3.6.1).
 If a MAP Client receives metadata from a MAP Server that exceeds its maximum metadata length, the MAP Client SHOULD treat the operation as having failed and log an administrator-viewable message.